-It's officially October, which means Halloween is just weeks away!
-Halloween in Athens, GA is one of the best holidays of the year; from a family-friendly corn maze to super scary Zombie Farms and of course, the only-in-Athens Wild Rumpus Spectacle.
-With a month full of highly anticipated events and festivities, Athens is geared up for Halloween way before the 31st.
+Family-friendly corn mazes, Zombie Farms and of course, the only-in-Athens Wild Rumpus Spectacle are just a few things visitors can look forward to in Athens this Halloween.
+With a month full of highly anticipated events and festivities, Athens is geared up for Halloween long before the 31st.

-There is no other place to be this Halloween season than the Classic City!
-Check out our Festival and Events page for a complete list of all upcoming Halloween festivities, and start planning your October Athens getaway today!
+Check out our Fall Festivals and Events page for a complete list of all upcoming Halloween and fall festivities and start planning your October Athens getaway today!

 This post, originally published on October 4, 2016, has been updated and re-published by Erin Geoghan on October 4, 2019.